alibokhamseen/QML-for-Conspicuity-Detection-in-Production_submission/README.md

 ## 2) Quanvolution
-I followed [Pennylane's tutorial](https://pennylane.ai/qml/demos/tutorial_variational_classifier/) to construct classical neural network with input processed using a quantum layers.
+I followed [Pennylane's tutorial](https://pennylane.ai/qml/demos/tutorial_variational_classifier/) to construct classical neural network with input processed using a quantum layer.
 Final results show that the quantum layer doesn't add any advantage over a fully classical model when used with the MNIST fashion dataset.
 Also, adding more random quantum layers produced worse results.
 I expect this happened because adding random layers prodcues randomized results with less apparent patterns to classical models.